Swedish Spelt Pepparkakor (Gingerbread Cookies)

 heart-shaped Swedish pepparkakor on a blue plate on top of a wooden board

-If you look at the picture above, you may think two different cutters were used.
-Actually not.
-The thickness and how long the cookies were in the oven, determine how they look after baking.
-I like my pepparkakor Swedish style: thin, often heart-shaped and super crunchy.
+I wanted to give an idea of how much the thickness, and overall appearance, can vary depending on how thick the dough is, and how long they spend in the oven.
+If you look at the picture above, you may think two different cutters were used, but they were the same.
+I like my pepparkakor Swedish style: thin, and super crunchy.
 However, for decorating, I opted for a thicker cookie.
 These were much softer, with just a hint of crispiness around the edges.

 Why not make cookies of differing sizes and baking times and see which one you most prefer?